 Beckton, Newham

-The former home of the world’s biggest gasworks is now a docklands development area, situated west of Barking Creek and north of the Royal Albert Dock
+The former home of the world’s biggest gasworks and subsequently a docklands development area, situated west of Barking Creek and north of the Royal Albert Dock

 The first intrusion into the hitherto empty East Ham Levels was the construction of the Northern Outfall Sewer in 1864, pouring raw waste into the Thames until the building of a treatment works 25 years later.
 The sewage works subsequently became the largest in the country and today serve a population of three million, treating over 200 million gallons a day.
 In 1870 the Gas, Light and Coke Company established its London base here.
 Housing was built for the workers and the whole 400-acre site was named Beckton after the governor of the company, Simon Adams Beck.